 Students may also be permitted to possess other electronic devices (for example, MP3 players, iPods, video or audio recorders, DVD plyers, or similar electronic devices).
-Such devices must be turned off between the hours of 7:45 a.m. and 3:45 p.m.
+Such devices must be turned off between instructional school hours.
 Such devices may not be visible in the pocket of a jacket or pants; items must be completely put away and out of sight.

 If a student possesses a personal telecommunication device or other electronic device without permission, school staff will collect the item and turn it in to the Principal's office.
-The Principal will determine whether to return items to students at the end of the day or contact a parent to pick up the item.
+The Principal will determine whether to return items to students at the end of the day or contact a legal guardian to pick up the item.